usnistgov/fireflow/crates/fireflow-cli/README.md

 * reading *HEADER* and *TEXT* as JSON blobs
 * exporting *DATA* as a TSV stream
-* raw and standard mode
+* flat and standard mode
 * most repair flags
 * dumping the spillover or compensation matrices
 * dumping the measurement keywords as a table